The Birth of Buddha

 And that is exactly what happened.
 Although King Suddhodana tried to convince his son to become a king, when Siddhartha Gautama was old enough to decide what to do with his life, he left the palace and went out into the world.
 He got his food by begging, and he went to learn from the greatest spiritual teachers.
 At last, he sat down beneath a tree to meditate, and he achieved enlightenment, and became the Buddha, the Enlightened One, the one who awakened to the Truth of the ages.
 Buddha spent the rest of his life teaching others how they, too, could calm themselves and awaken to the truth.

-Adapted from The Story of Gotama Buddha: Jataka-nidana, translated from original Pali texts by N. A. Jayawickrama (Oxford: Pali Text Society, 1990, 2002), pp. 66-72.
+Source: Adapted from The Story of Gotama Buddha: Jataka-nidana, translated from original Pali texts by N. A. Jayawickrama (Oxford: Pali Text Society, 1990, 2002), pp. 66-72.

-SESSION SIX: The Birth of Buddha
+Session Six: The Birth of Buddha

 I/ Opening